Smithsonite/SmitKub/README.md

   * services are configured for nodeport (vs load balancer) as the nginx ingress load balancer is the only ip address needed.

 next steps.
-create another ip address pool for plex. configure it and its service to have an avaliable external ip.
+create another ip address pool for plex. configure it and its service to have an available external ip.

 ## **Operations**